Templecombe railway station: Closure and reopening

 In 1948, the Southern Railway was nationalised to become the Southern Region of British Railways.
 Two years later, the former goods and locomotive facilities were rationalised.
 All locomotives were concentrated in the Lower yard, and goods traffic was exclusively handled in the Upper yard.
 1958 saw the S&DJR line north of Templecombe transferred to the Western Region, and in 1963 all lines west of Wilton South followed.
 Following these changes, most trains were transferred to other routes.
 Goods traffic at Templecombe ceased on 5 April 1965 and the Lower Platform was closed on 3 January 1966.
 The S&DJR route was closed on 7 March 1966 along with the Upper station.
 The station buildings were demolished in 1968, but the signal box was retained, and from April 1967, the line from Templecombe to Gillingham reverted to a single track.

 The first suggestion of reopening the station came in 1975, and Somerset County Council carried out a survey of people living in and around the village to establish whether such a move would be supported by area residents.
 The results were encouraging, and an approach was later made to British Rail.
 In 1978, the council stated that £12,000 a year would be needed to subsidise the service, a figure that it could not then afford.
 The local community formed the Templecombe Station Working Committee (TSWC) to campaign for the reopening.
 On 5 September 1982, the TSWC arranged for a train to Paignton to call to test the demand for a service, and 270 passengers bought tickets.
 More trains were called on an experimental basis, and tickets were sold for a total of 2,273 passengers.
-Each time a train called at the station, it had to be manned by members of the TSWC, and temporary lighting had to be provided if they called when it was dark.
+Each time a train called at the station, it had to be staffed by members of the TSWC, and temporary lighting had to be provided if they called when it was dark.